0xAF/openwebrxplus-deb-builder/README.md

 # openwebrxplus-deb-builder
 DEB packages builder for OpenWebRX+
-Build .deb packages for [OpenWebRX+](https://github.com/luarvique/openwebrx) and it's dependencies using Docker/Podman.
+Build .deb packages for [OpenWebRX+](https://github.com/luarvique/openwebrx) and its dependencies using Docker/Podman.
 To use this repo, you need `make` package installed.
-To build arm platforms, you need `qemu-user-static` package instaled.
+To build arm platforms, you need `qemu-user-static` package installed.
 Start by cloning this repo.

 ## usage